savannaelbey/CV/README.md

 * Effectively worked within a multi-displenary team to improve the adherence to the trust's prescribing guidelines and evidence-based prescribing.
 * Provided medicines information support for hospital staff and patients.
-* Supported my Pharmacy team with dispensary work.
+* Supported my Pharmacy team with dispensary work ensuring patient safety and satisfaction.

 **Locum Clinical Pharmacist, Oxford University Hospital NHS Foundation Trust** (Mar 2017 to Aug 2017)